tiann/KernelSU/website/docs/guide/how-to-integrate-for-non-gki.md

 And build your kernel again, KernelSU should works well.

-If you find that KPROBES is still not enabled,it is possible that `CONFIG_MODULES` is not enabled.(If it is still not enabled, use `make menuconfig` to search for other dependencies of KPROBES)
+If you find that KPROBES is still not enabled,you can try to enable `CONFIG_MODULES`.(If it is still not take effect, use `make menuconfig` to search for other dependencies of KPROBES)

 But if you encounter a boot loop when integrated KernelSU, it is maybe *kprobe is broken in your kernel*, you should fix the kprobe bug or use the second way.